 Google your fund provider along with search terms like ‘Reportable Income’ or ‘Income Report’ or ‘Reporting Fund Status’ or ‘Investor Tax Report’ to find the information you need.

-Not every fund will earn excess reportable income but do check each investment you own every year.
+Not every fund will earn excess reportable income.
+But do check each investment you own every year.

 Consult a tax expert

-At this late stage, we should point out that we’re not tax experts here at Monevator and we can’t provide tax advice.
+At this stage, we should point out that we’re not tax experts here at Monevator and we can’t provide tax advice.
 We’re DIY investors combing through information in the public domain.
-We heartily recommend you take advice from a tax professional if you’re in any doubt about what you’re doing.

 Take it steady,